 Removal of the department boundaries.
 The two departments of the university (medicine and technology/life sciences) have now been merged.
 The university senate is now responsible for all internal decisions formerly taken by the departments.
 This includes doctoral affairs.

 Endowment university.
-Under the current structures, the local government determines all major university policies.
-The local state government has approved the university’s plan to place such responsibilities into the hands of a board of trustees which is not part of the state government.
+Under the current regulations, the state government determines all major university policies.
+The state government has approved the university’s plan to place such responsibilities into the hands of an independent board of trustees.

-Both structural changes of the university interleave with the long-term goals of the graduate school.
+Both structural changes interleave with the long-term goals of the graduate school.
 By the removal of the department boundaries, doctoral affairs for both medicine and computer science are now handled by a single administration.
 Major interdisciplinary research projects, their funding, projects for new buildings as well large-scale external collaboration can be driven more effectively within the new interdisciplinary structure.
-The decision to place the university governance into the hands of a separate board of trustees strengthens the university’s autonomy.
-The management of the Graduate School is closely linked to the management of the university, and the vice president of the university acts as deputy academic director of the Graduate School.
+The decision to place the university governance into the hands of a separate board of trustees will strengthen the university’s autonomy.
+The management of the graduate school is closely linked to the management of the university, and the vice president of the university acts as deputy academic director of the graduate school.